 - Great North Museum, Newcastle-Upon-Tyne: https://greatnorthmuseum.org.uk/

-The successful candidate will work with Andrew Parkin, Keeper of Archaeology, on the collections and gain an insight into the varied tasks of working in a museum.
+The successful candidate will worth Andrew Parkin, Keeper of Archaeology, on the collections and gain an insight into the varied tasks of working in a museum.

 - Institute of Classical Studies: http://ics.sas.ac.uk/

 This placement offers the opportunity to gain experience in digital classics research.
-The successful candidate will have the opportunity to implement a small, supervised but independent piece of work related to one of the Institute’s projects, for example: a database of persons or names related to a historical source; annotating people or places in texts or images; creating a small digital corpus of documentary texts.
+The successful candidate will have the opportunity to implement a small, supervised but independent piece of work related to one of the Institute’s projects, such as 3D imaging of antiquities in the ICS's Ehrenberg Collection or cataloguing digital classics resources.
 Advanced digital skills are not a requirement, but familiarity with basic tools such as spreadsheets and database tables would be an advantage.

-- All Undergraduate and MA students are eligible to apply.
+- All Undergraduate and Masters students are eligible to apply.

-- Up to five bursaries of £300 will be offered as a contribution towards travel or living expenses.
+- Bursaries of £300 will be offered as a contribution towards travel or living expenses.

 Read reports from previous bursary holders here.